selimchiki/AppleWatchFaces/readme.md

 - BUG: settings arent loading in properly when selecting a watch from chooser ( seems to take two times )
 - get textures working for hands
 - enable swiping controls on the watch face ( L/R for prev/next , up for send to watch )
+- clean up layout / UI for settings
+- move save to top action
+- hide revert button ( not needed )
+- add more buttons for random ( color, face )